How to Create a Strong Value Proposition for Your Online Store

 - Zappos sells the same shoes that everyone else does — but their returns and exchange process is incredibly easy, and their customer service is top notch.

-Your USP should be specific, memorable, and something that you can make your own.
+Your value proposition should be specific, memorable, and something that you can make your own.

-If a competitor can easily steal your USP, then it isn’t a strong enough USP yet.
+If a competitor can easily steal your value proposition, then it isn’t strong enough.

 Aside from the above guidelines, here are a few more specific

-This is the most basic USP.
-Yeti, the example from above, focuses on aspects of their product (more durable and effective than any other cooler on the market) as their USP.
+This is the most basic aspect.
+Yeti, the example from above, focuses on aspects of their product (more durable and effective than any other cooler on the market) as their unique selling proposition.

 Two common qualities used to differentiate products are design and durability; Apple’s computers are well designed, Yeti’s coolers are

-If your product is more durable, better designed, or functions differently than your competitors, then that can be your USP.
+If your product is more durable, better designed, or functions differently than your competitors, then that can be your value proposition.

 What does your brand feel like?